 Intermittent Fasting and Cortisol

 Since fasting is a stressor, another hormone to consider is cortisol.
-Cortisol is your primary stress hormone, and it also contributes to elevated blood sugar and belly fat – both already a problem for many women during menopause.
+Cortisol is your primary stress hormone, and it also contributes to elevated blood sugar and belly fat40 – both already a problem for many women during menopause.

 While we don't necessarily have to worry about stress impacting a woman's menstrual cycle during menopause, stress is still a concern throughout our lifetime.
 And as you learned, there is some indication that fasting can reduce estrogen.
 Since estrogen is already low for postmenopausal women, this is another factor that needs to be considered in the big picture.